Corndon Hill: Stone Axe Factory (Group XII)

-The main distribution of Group XII implements is in mid-Wales, the Midlands, the Cotswolds and stretching across to East Anglia.
-By 1988, 93 examples of these implements had been identified and all of these implements have shaftholes for hafting and there are no examples of picrite being used to produce axes.
+The main distribution of Group XII implements is in mid-Wales, the Midlands, the Cotswolds, and stretching across to East Anglia.
+By 1988, 93 examples of these implements had been identified; all of these implements have shaft holes for hafting, and there are no examples of picrite being used to produce axes.

 Quarrying

-The Corndon flagstone quarries are on the south western slopes of Corndon Hill and date from Medieval times.
-From the air the quarries are still a prominent feature in the landscape.
-In this area the altered Hope Shales of the Ordovician period on the margin of the dolerite produce finely laminated flagstones which were widely used on building on the Shropshire-Montgomeryshire border.
+The Corndon flagstone quarries are on the south-western slopes of Corndon Hill and date from medieval times.
+From the air, the quarries are still a prominent feature in the landscape.
+In this area, the altered Hope Shales of the Ordovician Period on the margin of the dolerite (diabase) produce finely laminated flagstones, which were widely used on building on the Shropshire–Montgomeryshire border.
 Only a few buildings still have the flagstones as roofing slates, including the Old Post Office at Church Stoke and the porch to Hurdley Farmhouse.